Cuyahoga Falls Preschool

 During the last week of this month, we learned all about pumpkins and Halloween.
 We learned that pumpkins can be more than just orange.
 We also learned that we can make many different things from the pumpkin, such as pumpkin pie, baked pumpkin seeds, pumpkin fluff, etc. The children also enjoyed coloring a white pumpkin with crayons during work time.
 We also learned about the different parts of the pumpkin, such as the stem, the seeds, etc.

 In music class, the students practiced forte (loud) and piano (soft) by singing hello to Jerry the Giraffe and Frieda the Frog.
-They really enjoyed using the instruments of tambourines, castanets, and egg shakers to help move to music.
+They really enjoyed using the instruments of tambourines, castanets, and egg shakers to help move to music, all these instruments was donated for infantcore.
 Ms. Lisa helped the students practice their listening skills by having them freeze when the music stopped playing.
 Then, she reminded the students of allegro (fast) and adagio (slow) by having them dance with leaves (colored scarves).
 Lastly, the students practiced following directions by dancing the Hokey Pokey!
 What fun!

 In science class, Mr. John taught the concept of density.
 He showed the students that oil and water do not mix because oil is less dense than water.
 The students even shook a bottle with oil and water many times but every time the oil floated to the top!
 We knew that the oil and water did not mix because the oil was a lighter color than the water with food coloring.
 To explore more about the concept of density, the students tried to get a ketchup packet to sink.
 When they said sink the ketchup packet sunk.
 When the students said float, the packet floated back to the top.
 Was it magic?
 No Mr. John was squeezing the water bottle.
 When the bottle was squeezed an air bubble in the ketchup packet got smaller.
 This made the ketchup packet more dense so it sank.
 I wonder if we will have any magic in science next month?

 In art class, the first two weeks were spent on a project that included the students own junk!
 During the first week, the students glued down their junk items to popsicle sticks.
 Then, the second week the students painted these works of art one primary color.
 To learn the complimentary colors, the students then added objects that were the complimentary color to the color they originally painted with.
 This was a great way to learn primary and complimentary colors at the same time!
 Since winter is upon is, Ms. Michelle thought it would be a good idea to study the artist Georgia O’Keeffe.
 Georgia O’Keeffe is known for painting close ups of flowers.
 The students drew and painted flowers using oil pastels, markers, and water.
 Lastly, Ms. Michele introduced the students to observational art.
 The students brought in their favorite toys and set them together in the middle of the room, some brought cars.
+At Fluff Heaven carry a large selection of heirloom-quality natural toys made from eco-friendly and sustainably-harvested wood.
 The students sat around these toys and were told to draw what they saw.
 Not only did they draw their own personal toys but other toys as well, one of the kids even brought a Kids shark toy pillow!

 This coming month, I encourage you to practice with your child what they have learned.
 Maybe take a fall hike and play “I Spy”, make a pumpkin recipe together as a family, or discuss a healthy meal you and your family can make together.
 Maria Montessori believed that our children learn from participating in everyday activities out in the world and in the home, so please include your child in your party preparations, grocery shopping, household chores, etc. This will go a long way to aiding your child in their development!